Emergency Management Plan

 Management of Category I emergencies is the responsibility of the affected department with support from MBL resources (e.g. Plant Operations and Maintenance, Environmental Health & Safety.), as may be required.

 Incidents that fall under this category may occur frequently and, although they may be minor in impact, represent opportunities to evaluate trends for risk reduction and mitigation.
-The IMT will periodically review the MBL experience with such situations to identify possible patterns or vulnerabilities.
+The MBL Safety Department reviews all reported incidents and evaluates steps to mitigate recurrence including identifying possible patterns or vulnerabilities.
+Incidents are summarized quarterly to the MBL Safety Committee and as appropriate briefed to the IMT.

-Examples: odor complaint; localized and contained chemical or oil spill; building system failure; water leak; fire alarm; limited utility outage; or individual medical emergency.
+Examples: localized and contained major chemical or oil spill; building system failure; major water leak or flooding or limited utility outage.

 Category II - a serious situation that potentially affects the continued operation of one or more buildings, a safety or security incident, or an event that creates significant internal or external public relations concerns or media attention.